Previous | Contents | Index | Next

 This means that any local (automatic) variables declared in such a function will be corrupted every time you call

 crReturn.
-If you need a variable to persist for longer than that, you must make it a field in one of the persistent state structures: either the local state structures
+If you need a variable to persist for longer than that, you must make it a field in some appropriate structure containing the persistent state of the coroutine – typically the main state structure for an SSH protocol layer.

 https://www.chiark.greenend.org.uk/~sgtatham/coroutines.html for a more in-depth discussion of what these macros are for and how they work.